Saint Anne's Park: The Guinness era

+Lord and Lady Ardilaun had no children and the estate passed to their nephew Bishop Benjamin Plunket in the 1920s.

+Public park, housing and school

-Lord and Lady Ardilaun had no children and the estate passed to their nephew Bishop Benjamin in the 1920s.
-In 1937, he decided he could no longer maintain such a large estate and negotiations with Dublin Corporation resulted in the house and 444.75 acre of the estate being sold to the Corporation for approximately £55,000 in 1939.
-Bishop Plunkett retained Sybil Hill as a private residence with 30 acres (120,000 m²) of parkland, and it was later sold to the later became the site of St Paul's College, Raheny.
+In 1937, Bishop Plunket decided he could no longer maintain such a large estate and negotiations with Dublin Corporation resulted in the house and 444.75 acre of the estate being sold to the corporation for approximately £55,000 in 1939.
+Bishop Plunkett retained Sybil Hill as a private residence with 30 acres (120,000 m2) of parkland, and it was later sold to the later became the site of St Paul's College, Raheny.
 In 1952 St. Paul's College acquired an additional 14 acres of Corporation lands, behind their school, to use as school playing fields.

-During the Second World War, Dublin Corporation encouraged local residents to grow vegetables in allotment gardens in the estate.
+During the Second World War, Dublin Corporation encouraged local residents to grow vegetables in allotment gardens within the estate.

 In December 1943, the main residence of St Anne's was gutted by a fire while being used as a store by the Local Defence Force; the ruins were demolished in 1968.
 In the meantime, just over 200 acre of the estate were developed for public housing with the central and most attractive portion comprising about 240 acre retained as parkland and playing fields.

+In 2023 a plaque was unveiled by Dublin City Council at the site of the former home of Seosamh Mac Grianna.

 Features

 The park has a number of features.
-It is crossed by the small Naniken River, and this, in turn, feeds the artificial Duck Pond.
-The Guinness family added a number of follies, a walled garden, and the grand avenue.
-Over the last fifty years, extensive walks, a famous Rose Garden and newer miniature rose garden, and Dublin's city arboretum, the Millennium Arboretum, with 1,000 varied trees, have been added.
+It is crossed by the small Naniken River, and a diversion from this, in turn, supplies the artificial Duck Pond.
+The Guinness family added a number of follies, a walled garden, and a grand avenue to the mansion house.
+Since the 1950s, extensive walks, a recognised Rose Garden and newer miniature rose garden, and Dublin's city arboretum, the Millennium Arboretum, which was formed with 1,000 varieties of tree, have been added.

 Within the last decade, Dublin City Council has been restoring parts of the Naniken River to its natural state, creating wildlife habitats and wildflower meadows, and improving the path system.
-They removed some 1970s interventions, including a secondary pond and some rockery walks, partly due to problems with maintenance and partly to open up a vista from the James Larkin Road.
+They removed some 1970s interventions, including a secondary pond and some rockery walks, partly due to problems with maintenance and partly to open up a vista from James Larkin Road.
 The park management also increased car parking to alleviate traffic congestion in the surrounding neighbourhoods of the popular park.